keithalewis/math/opm0.md

 \newcommand\PP{\mathcal{P}}

 The one‑period model is the simplest framework for rigorously representing a financial market over a single period of time.
-The model defines the initial prices of tradeable instruments and their terminal prices depending on what happens.
-If there are no arbitrage opportunities then initial prices are subject to a geometric constraint determined by the final prices: The initial prices must belong to the smallest closed cone containing all possible final prices.
+The model specifies the initial prices of tradeable instruments and their terminal prices depending on what happens over the period.
+If there are no arbitrage opportunities then the initial prices are subject to a geometric constraint determined by the final prices: the initial prices must belong to the smallest closed cone containing all possible final prices.

 This is a well-known result but we provide two original proofs.
 The first shows how to implement an arbitrage if it exists.
 The second can